-From audacious and amped-up live sets by local and touring artists, to raucous clubs and eateries, you’ll find a hub of hot and historic hangouts on The Sunset Strip.
+From audacious and amped-up live sets by local and touring artists to raucous clubs and eateries, you’ll find a hub of hot and historic hangouts on The Sunset Strip.
 Your head will spin with an abundance of options on the weekends—a great opportunity for a sneaky vacation after your business trip.
-Your action-packed aurally-driven adventure awaits; it just takes a little planning, some endurance (disco naps are suggested), and an inspired itinerary like this:
+Your action-packed, aurally-driven adventure awaits; it just takes a little planning, some endurance (disco naps are suggested), and an inspired itinerary like this:

 Friday Night Lights

 Join the colorful post-concert crowd at The Rainbow Bar & Grill (9015 Sunset Blvd.) on Fridays for pizza and stiff drinks.
 You’ll spy band bunches and their pals in cozy booths and the indoor fireplace.
 But, check the popular bustling patio with its recent addition: a statue of departed Motorhead singer Lemmy Kilmister, one of the Rainbow’s most famous regulars.
-Fans who like to pop in include members of Cypress Hill, Guns n’ Roses, and Motley Crue.
+Fans who like to pop in include members of Cypress Hill, Guns N’ Roses, and Mötley Crüe.

 Saturday Night Fever

 Pop in next door to Bootsy Bellows (9229 Sunset Blvd.) for some bumping to hip-hop and EDM hits by top DJs.
-Don’t be surprised if a real life big name rapper takes the stage for an impromptu turn on the mic.
+Don’t be surprised if a real-life big-name rapper takes the stage for an impromptu turn on the mic.
 It happens a lot!

-Lounge yourself by the pool, then get yourself together for more music-inspired meandering!
+Lounge by the pool, then get yourself together for more music-inspired meandering!
 Another hotel off the Strip, The Sunset Marquis (1200 Alta Loma Road) houses recording studios and the Morrison Hotel Art Gallery, one of the city’s best showcases of rock photography, which changes every month.

 Try Rock & Reilly’s (8911 Sunset Blvd.) for a liquor and crunch-filled lunch.
-In the space that used to be Cat Club (owned by members of The Stray Cats) it retains a rock and roll vibe to this day with lively ditties on the sound system, an amazing beer selection, and delicious, mostly fried bar grub.
+In the space that used to be Cat Club (owned by members of The Stray Cats) it retains a rock ‘n’ roll vibe to this day with lively ditties on the sound system, an amazing beer selection, and delicious, mostly fried bar grub.

-Your wild music lover’s weekend cannot conclude without a visit to The Viper Room (8852 Sunset Blvd.), one of the Strip’s most intimate spots to see emerging and touring bands.
-Think all-star jams, acoustic soloists and melody makers doing pop, punk, metal, electro and everything in between, all with bite befitting the club name.
+Your wild music lover’s weekend cannot conclude without a visit to the Viper Room (8852 Sunset Blvd.), one of the Strip’s most intimate spots to see emerging and touring bands.
+Think all-star jams, acoustic soloists, and melody makers doing pop, punk, metal, electro, and everything in between, all with bite befitting the club name.